wroblewskisoftware/todo-list-react/README.md

 ## Instruction

+There is navigation at the top of the app.
+Click the "O autorze" button to read a few words about the author of this application.
+Click the "Zadania" button to go to the application's home page.

-Enter the task you want to add to the task list.
-Click the "Dodaj zadanie" button and you'll see it at the bottom of the app as the next item in the list.
+Enter the task you want to add to your task list.
+Click the "Dodaj zadanie" button and you'll see it at the bottom of the app as the next item on the list.
+If you want to familiarize yourself with how the application works, you can also use the "Pobierz przykładowe zadania" button to add two sample tasks to the list.

-If you want to select the task as done, click on the green icon.
+If you want to mark the task as completed, click the green icon.
 If you want to change your mind, click the green icon again.

-You can use the "Ukryj/pokaż ukończone" button to hide or show completed tasks in the list, as well as the "Ukończ wszystkie" button to mark all tasks as completed.
+You can use the "Ukryj/Pokaż ukończone" button to hide or show completed tasks in the list, and the "Ukończ wszystko" button to mark all tasks as completed.

+You can find a specific task by entering its content in the search engine.

+Clicking on the selected task will take you to the task subpage.

-If you want to delete your task, click on the red icon.
+If you want to delete your task, click the red icon.

 ## Additional information